Thermomix Macarons

 Spread the love

 I love my Thermomix!
 I use it a lot for my baking and cooking other food.
 These macarons I made in Thermomix and want to share this recipe with you.
-Thermomix macarons are fast and easy to make.
+Thermomix Macarons are fast and easy to make.
 You will be impressed with this recipe.
-I have step by step instructions with pictures so that you can become a master of macarons made in Thermomix.
+I have step-by-step instructions with pictures so that you can become a master of macarons made in Thermomix.

 • Fast whipping meringue